pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ## Signal

-`signal()` sends a signal to all subscribers of a channel.
+Sends lightweight notifications to subscribers of a channel.

-- Payload size limit: 64 bytes (payload only).
-For larger payloads, contact support.
+- Default payload limit: 64 bytes (payload only).
+Contact support to increase.

 ### Method(s)

-To Signal a message:

 ```
 `1pubnub.signal(